 The actual season’s greeting!
 How to wish your customers a happy holiday in your cards.

-Still unsure how to actually wish your customers a happy holiday once you’ve addressed the not-so-great circumstances of 2021?
+Still unsure how to actually wish your customers a happy holiday?
 We got you.
 Here are some short tidbits to get your thinking wheels moving on what to write in your message.

 Remember to add your personal touch to these holiday messages.